fdev31/weye/doc/source/developpers.rst

 :link: The exact file name of the item (used to browse & do queries --- it is the ID)
 :size: The "weight" of the item, by default expect bytes (see :js:func:`hr_size`)

-:title: The full name of the item (will be set to `mime` if not set) --- *derived from name if not provided*
+:title: The full name of the item as displayed (will be set to `mime` if not set) --- *derived from `link` if not provided*
 :editables: space-separated list of editable fields --- *all properties by default (same as "\*")*

 Bad example *(lacks some properties, but should work)*

 .. code-block:: js

-    {id: 43, mime: "text/plain", name: "Fun stuff"}
+    {id: 43, mime: "text/plain", title: "Fun stuff"}

 Recommended
 -----------

 :family: An additional family --- *Not used yet*
-:searchable: A pattern that will be used in filter, in place of `title` --- *defaults to "name"*
+:searchable: space-separated list of searchable fields--- *defaults to "title type descr"*

 Additional
 ----------